 If you are dealing with a taper and candle holder that are just not a good fit for each other there are some very easy ways to fix them with items you most likely have in your kitchen already.
 There are also some very cheap products that are specifically made for correcting leaning candles.
 Here is a list of things you can use to make your taper candles fit the holder better…

 The steps for making your taper fit tightly in the holder are the same for both the tin foil and the masking tape.
 I prefer foil because there is less chance of it catching on fire if the candle burns the whole way down.
-Cut a strip of tin foil about 1/2 inches wide and about 4 inches long.
+Cut a strip of tin foil about 1/2 inch wide and about 4 inches long.
 The length you need may be longer if there is a lot of extra space in your holder.
 Fold the tin foil in half long ways so now you have a strip 1/4 inches wide and 4 inches long.
 Wrap the foil around the base of the taper.

 This will give it a nice tight fit when you put it back into the holder and allow your taper to stand straight.
 See the difference in this before and after picture.